Elizabeth, Patience and Prayer

-Luke says that when Elizabeth heard Mary's greeting, the baby leaped within her womb.
+Luke writes that when Elizabeth heard Mary's greeting, her baby leaped within her womb.
 She was filled with the Holy Spirit and sang out, "Blessed are you among women and blessed is the babe in your womb.
 Why am I so blessed that the mother of my Lord visits me?"

 Elizabeth was the first woman to proclaim the Savior in the flesh.

-Elizabeth's son, whom we know as John the Baptist, turned many of the people of Israel to God and spent his life for one purpose - to announce the coming of the Savior.
+Elizabeth had a son.
+We know him as John the Baptist.
+He turned many of the people of Israel to God and spent his life for one purpose - to announce the coming of the Savior.

 Elizabeth's name means "God is my oath" or "a worshiper of God."
 She waited for her prayer to be answered and endured persecution.
 Many of us might become bitter and angry when weathering lesser trials.
 But through her many childless years, years of longing, disappointment and unanswered prayer, Elizabeth remained faithful to the God she trusted.
 She was rewarded for her devotion.
 God always rewards His children according to His plan and His timetable.

 Famous Mothers of the Bible Quiz

 Top Ten Articles